Advertiser Disclosure

 Every year, you can also get some statement credit benefits that further contribute to the Chase Sapphire Preferred card’s value proposition.
 That’s not to say that the 3,000-point anniversary bonus from the Southwest Plus card isn’t useful — it just doesn’t add as much value.

-The only area in which the Southwest Plus card outperforms the Chase Sapphire Preferred card would be the marginal Southwest-specific benefits, including the 2 EarlyBird Check-Ins every year and 25% statement credit back on Southwest inflight purchases.
+The only area in which the Southwest Plus card outperforms the Chase Sapphire Preferred card would be the marginal Southwest-specific benefits, such as the 10% flight discount, standard seat selection, Group 5 boarding, or the free checked bag.

-All in all, the Chase Sapphire Preferred card is the card to get between these 2 options.
+All in all, the Chase Sapphire Preferred card is the card to get of these two, especially if you fly Southwest only sporadically.
+And if you’re a frequent Southwest flyer?
+You could consider getting both cards.

 Frequently Asked Questions